dashkite/river/README.md

 - Uses lazy evaluation whenever possible
 - Dispatches to the optimized implementation based on the arguments
 - Provides a functional interface for a superset of the JavaScript iterator helpers
+- Preserves _this_ binding within combinators allowing use within methods

 ## API Reference